New York City Journalism Schools

-- Columbia University, a private Ivy League school, is located just over eight miles from New York City's downtown.
+- Columbia University, a private Ivy League school, is located almost five miles from New York City's downtown.
 Columbia's Journalism School offers two master's degree programs in journalism with concentration options, as well as well as the Knight-Bagehot Fellowship in Economics and Business Journalism.

-- Brooklyn College, the only public school on this list, is part of the City University of New York (CUNY).
-Located nine miles from downtown New York City, the college's Department of English offers an undergraduate degree in journalism; students also have access to the News Lab.
+- Brooklyn College, the only public school on this list, is part of the City University of New York (CUNY) system.
+Located four miles from downtown New York City, the college's Department of English offers an undergraduate degree in journalism; students also have access to the News Lab.

 New York University (NYU)